Ashu-NT/project_manager_Lite/docs/pm_modernization/R5F_1_TIMESHEETS.md

 - [x] History follows the selected Resource and is server-paged.
 - [x] No Resource-selection N+1 query exists.
 - [x] 10k selector performance is measured.
-- [ ] 50k selector performance is measured where practical.
+- [x] 50k selector performance is measured through `app_runtime` PostgreSQL evidence.
-- [ ] 1024x640 TEAM/ALL layout is manually verified.
+- [ ] Optional R8 human review of the 1024x640 TEAM/ALL layout.
 - [x] Review Queue was not redesigned by R5F.1.
 - [x] Personal-only artifacts are deleted; no dead compatibility code remains.
 - [x] No commit was created by Codex.

 ## Closure Evidence

 Implementation and targeted R5F.1 contracts are complete.
-The optional 50k selector run and manual 1024x640 interaction observation remain environment evidence, not alternate implementation paths.
+The 50k selector run is recorded in `R5H_1_POSTGRESQL_EVIDENCE.md`.
+Manual 1024x640 TEAM/ALL visual observation remains optional R8 evidence, not an alternate implementation path or R5 blocker.
 Integrated results and the final R5 decision are recorded in `R5H_WORKLOAD_MANAGEMENT_CLOSURE.md`.